-Data for N2O use in anaesthesia and aerosol cans should be analysed and reviewed for the entire reporting period.
+Data for N_2O use in anaesthesia and aerosol cans should be analysed and reviewed for the entire reporting period.
 Any potential changes in data should be included in the inventory.
+It was included in the Annual data collection plan (short-term goal).